Last updated: May 2026

 These are particularly damaging because they happen at the source, before execution even begins.

-Approval dependency: When founders or executives must sign off on routine decisions, every choice becomes a multi-day process.
+Approval dependency: when founders or executives must sign off on routine decisions, every choice becomes a multi-day process.
 In one example, a beauty brand required founder approval for all purchase orders over a certain threshold.
 With multiple weekly POs, this created a permanent multi-day lag on every reorder.

-Timezone gaps: When part of the team operates in China and part in North America, every clarification, question, or confirmation comes with a built-in 12-hour delay.
+Timezone gaps: when part of the team operates in China and part in North America, every clarification, question, or confirmation comes with a built-in 12-hour delay.
 A simple answer becomes a one-business-day turnaround, and multi-step decisions quickly stretch across a full week.

-Sequential decision-making: Cross-functional choices move through departments linearly.
+Sequential decision-making: cross-functional choices move through departments linearly.
 Marketing needs product specs from operations.
 Operations needs inventory confirmation from the warehouse.
 The warehouse needs finance to approve storage expansion.
 A one-day decision becomes a four-step, seven-day loop.

-Misaligned KPIs: When procurement is measured on cost per unit but operations is measured on product availability, they work against each other.
+Misaligned KPIs: when procurement is measured on cost per unit but operations is measured on product availability, they work against each other.
 Procurement delays orders to negotiate better prices.
 Operations scrambles with expedited freight when stock runs low.
 Both teams hit their individual metrics while destroying overall margin.

-No async communication: When teams rely mostly on meetings to move decisions forward, issues sit idle until the next sync.
+No async communication: when teams rely mostly on meetings to move decisions forward, issues sit idle until the next sync.
 Messages pile up.
 Hand-offs wait for scheduled calls.
 Without strong async habits, decisions slow down even when the team is online.

 These create delays within the execution layer, even when teams know what to do.

-Fragmented dashboards: Separate systems for inventory, production, and fulfillment mean teams cannot see the full picture.
+Fragmented dashboards: separate systems for inventory, production, and fulfillment mean teams cannot see the full picture.
 In one case, a brand had three different "truth sources" for inventory.
 Finance saw one number.
 Operations saw another.
 The warehouse had a third.
 Weekly reconciliation became necessary just to get aligned.

-Slow data reconciliation: Manual data transfers between systems introduce delays.
+Slow data reconciliation: manual data transfers between systems introduce delays.
 By the time you have accurate numbers, market conditions have changed.

-No real-time factory visibility: When you cannot see production status in real time, you cannot make informed decisions.
+No real-time factory visibility: when you cannot see production status in real time, you cannot make informed decisions.
 You either wait for updates (adding days) or guess (risking expensive mistakes).

-Manual workflow triggers: Basic processes that should auto-execute instead require human intervention.
+Manual workflow triggers: basic processes that should auto-execute instead require human intervention.
 This adds hours or days to routine operations.

 Decision latency cannot be fixed with a better warehouse.
 It requires rethinking the entire inventory model.

-Traditional fulfillment is linear and sequential:
+Legacy fulfillment is linear and sequential:

 Make → Ship to warehouse → Store → Ship to customer